Executive Vice President, UPMC

-Dr. Lee earned his medical degree from Duke University School of Medicine in Durham, N.C.
-He then completed a medical internship and residency, as well as two cardiology fellowships, at Massachusetts General Hospital in Boston.
+After earning his medical degree from Duke University School of Medicine in Durham, N.C., Dr. Lee then completed a medical internship, residency and chief residency, as well as cardiology fellowship, at Massachusetts General Hospital in Boston.
 He joined the University of Pittsburgh faculty in 1996 after serving as an instructor in medicine at Harvard Medical School.

 Dr. Lee is certified in cardiovascular disease and interventional cardiology by the American Board of Internal Medicine.
 He is a fellow of the American College of Cardiology.